Treatment Programs and Centers For Teens Struggling With ADHD

 There are more demands on your time, your schoolwork is probably more difficult and there are higher expectations for you to be independent now that you are a teen.
 This overwhelming feeling can lead teens with ADHD to get involved with risky behavior and substance abuse problems.

 Trails Carolina is an innovative and groundbreaking wilderness therapy program for teenagers with ADHD.
 Our professionally trained staff will assess your teenager and assign the appropriate methods of therapy.
-Our therapeutic methods for treating ADHD include: wilderness therapy, evidence-based psychotherapy, clinical theory, individual therapy, family therapy, group therapy, equine therapy, and life-skills.
+Our therapeutic methods for treating ADHD include: wilderness therapy, evidence-based psychotherapy, clinical theory, individual therapy, family therapy, group therapy, equine relational programming, and life-skills.

 Trails Carolina also focuses on treating other mood disorders that are commonly diagnosed with ADHD.
 We focus on building the teenager up as a whole, focusing on mind, body, and soul.